 Experience a beautiful nature walk in Central Park.
 Start at the entrance at 5th Avenue and 72nd Street, and be sure to hit The Ramble, the North Woods, and the Great Hill for a scenic route that’ll make you forget you’re in the concrete jungle.
+If you want to elevate your vantage point, have your LIVunLtd concierge book a helicopter tour with FlyNYON.
 Click to email your concierge for more details.

 Breathtaking views of the Hudson River can be seen from Fort Tryon Park, which features 8 miles of pathways, the city’s largest public garden, the Heather Garden, and the city’s largest dog run.
 The Met Cloisters museum is also located inside Fort Tryon Park, which houses medieval and European artwork among the trees.
 Don’t miss out on a hike to Linden Terrace, where you’ll have unobstructed views of the tree-covered cliffs on the Hudson River Palisades.
 Click to email your concierge for more details.